ADLINK-IST/opensplice/docs/html/RnRManagerGuide/_sources/introduction.txt

 Overview
 ********

-This section provides a brief introduction to the OpenSplice DDS RnR Service and the RnR Manager tool.
+This section provides a brief introduction to the Vortex OpenSplice RnR Service and the RnR Manager tool.

 |caution|
   Version 6.4 of RnR Manager is compatible with Vortex OpenSplice version 6.4.
-It is not compatible with earlier versions of OpenSplice.
+It is not compatible with earlier versions of Vortex OpenSplice.

 Vortex OpenSplice Record and Replay Service